-You must provide the Office of Unemployment Compensation the reason a former employee has been separated within calendar days after the request is sent.
+Employer's must provide the Office of Unemployment Compensation the reason a former employee has been separated within 7 calendar days after the request is sent.
 The Benefits Division will send you a request for separation when a claim for unemployment benefits has been filed.
 State Information Data Exchange System (SIDES) and paper notices are available.